Information Security Services: What You Need to Know

 8. Responding to an Information Security Incident

-The odds are fairly high that at some point your organization will fall victim to an information security incident.
-There are more than one billion identified malware programs in existence and a cyberattack occurs once every 39 seconds.
+The odds are high that your organization will eventually fall victim to an information security incident.
+More than one billion identified malware programs exist, and a cyberattack occurs once every 39 seconds.

-And that’s assuming that your incident is the direct result of an attack, rather than a hardware failure or employee negligence!
+And that’s assuming your incident directly results from an attack rather than a hardware failure or employee negligence!

 Think of your systems being compromised as a ‘when’ rather than an if’ scenario.

-However, the right preparations can help minimize the impact of any sort of breach and quickly get your company back to business as usual.
+However, the proper preparations can help minimize the impact of any breach and quickly get your company back to business as usual.
 Your cybersecurity incident response plan should include these five basic steps.

 Detection